Lightbend Console provides the following information:

 - Workloads page—lists the monitors for a given workload and shows their health.

-- Monitors page—details a monitor’s attributes, metrics, and current health, allows you to create new monitors and edit existing ones.
+- Monitors page—details a monitor’s attributes, metrics, and current health.

 - Grafana Dashboards—graphs of all the metrics backing the monitors of a workload as well as KPI’s for the workload (based on its service type).